 Assistant Director, Human Resources

-Under the direction of the Director, Human Resources, the Assistant Director will provide human resources administration support to the department, act as the initial point of contact for most human resources inquiries, and serve as a resource to coaches and staff on human resources policies, procedures, and practices.
+Under the direction of the Interim Associate Athletics Director and Director, Human Resources (“Director”), the Assistant Director will provide human resources administration support to the department, act as the initial point of contact for assigned human resources inquiries, and serve as a resource to coaches and staff on human resources policies, procedures, and practices.
 The Assistant Director will work closely with the Director to review, determine, and implement best practices in facilitating the human resources goals and priorities for the department.
 Responsibilities are varied and complex requiring a high degree of confidentiality, discretion, independent judgment, and initiative.

-- Complete pre-hire steps necessary to onboard a new employee
+- Complete pre-hire steps necessary to onboard new employees

-- Work with the Director, Human Resources to design and standardize onboarding and exiting processes for staff across the department
+- Work with the Director to design and standardize onboarding and exiting processes for staff across the department.

-- Serve as point of contact for payroll inquiries for all exempt, nonexempt, temporary, casual and student employees
+- Serve as point of contact for payroll inquiries for all exempt and non-exempt employees

-- Process and reconcile personnel-related financial transactions for all staff, including salary actions for staff, students and contingent workers
+- Process and reconcile personnel-related financial transactions for all staff, including salary actions for staff and coaches.

 - Process payroll transactions for new hires, termination, one-time payments, salary advances, bonuses, late payments, step increases, etc.

-- In coordination with the Disability and Leave Services (DLS) Coordinator, manage short and long-term disability, Workers’ Compensation and leaves of absence cases
+- In coordination with the Disability and Leave Services (DLS) Specialist, manage short and long-term disability, Workers’ Compensation and leaves of absence cases.

-- Engage Director, Human Resources in complex, sensitive or high-risk situations
+- Engage Director in complex, sensitive, or high-risk situations.

-- Create and maintain up-to-date files: personnel, worker's compensation, confidential, leave
+- Create and maintain up-to-date files: personnel, worker's compensation, confidential, leave, recruitment, etc.

 Additional duties as assigned.

-- Associate degree and four years of relevant experience, or a combination of education and relevant experience.
-Bachelor’s Degree preferred
+- Bachelor’s Degree and three years of relevant experience, or a combination of relevant education and experience

 - Dynamic, friendly, engaging and high-energy personality